 Alternative Education Program

-This program is designed for older elementary and secondary students who require a great deal of support from both WQSB personnel and from professionals from outside agencies.
+This program is designed for secondary students who require a great deal of support from both WQSB personnel and from professionals from outside agencies.
 The program is based on Dr. Gordon Neufeld’s theory of Attachment.
 Students participate in individualized academic and counselling programs.
 Some students may complete their education in this program while others may return to the regular education setting in either the youth or adult sectors.